tanij/dt-exercises/_instructions_mooc/02-introduction-to-AVs/duckiebot.md

 ## Step 3: Duckiebot handling 101

-Before delving in the middle of things, let's learn how to perform fundamental operations for Duckiebot handling, such as powering it on and off correctly, recharging it, and keeping the hardware up to date.
+Before delving in the middle of things, let's learn how to perform fundamental operations for Duckiebot handling, such as powering it on and off, recharging it, and keeping the hardware up to date.

-Follow [these instructions][duckiebook-robot-handling]
+Follow [these instructions][duckiebook-robot-handling] to learn about Duckiebot handling.

 [duckiebook-robot-handling]: https://docs.duckietown.org/daffy/opmanual_duckiebot/out/handling_duckiebot_db21.html

+## Step 4: Checkpoint!

+At this point you should be able to turn your Duckiebot on for the first time and see the screen on the top turn on and show basic diagnostics, and the LEDs turn white.

 🤔 If you have problems with this step, please ask [a question on our Stack Overflow with tag `#DB21`](https://stackoverflow.com/c/duckietown/questions/tagged/DB21).

 <!--